searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_MAGENTO2.md

 - FTP > app > design > frontend > [theme vendor] > [theme name] > Magento_Catalog > templates > product > list.phtml.

+> [!CAUTION]
-**Caution:** If this file doesn't exist, find the root file of the same, make a copy, and upload it to the path above.
+> If this file doesn't exist, find the root file of the same, make a copy, and upload it to the path above.
 Try looking in: vendor > magento > magento-catalog > view > frontend > templates > list.phtml.
 Do not edit the root files directly because if the client updates Magento, this could erase the changes and break the integration.

 - Once the correct file is found, ensure that all of your search controller targets are added to the category listing.
 - Some category templates will only display sidebar or results content if products are assigned to the category.
 Look for conditions that may be checking for product count and adjust as needed (likely altering the product count conditional).